passy/raspbian-vpn-router/README.markdown

 I've got myself a Raspberry Pi 3 and want to use it as my home router and VPN gateway.
-At some point, I'll probably accidentally step or it or pour a flat white on it and then wonder how I set it up to do what it's supposed to do.
+At some point, I'll probably accidentally step on it or pour a flat white on it and then wonder how I set it up to do what it's supposed to do.

 To avoid this, here are some notes and scripts to make it less painful when that